-If you're wondering about God and want to know the truth about Jesus Christ, you've come to the right place.
-One of God’s promises in the Bible is that we will find him when we earnestly seek him.
-So if you're in the seeking mode, it's a great place to be!
-How can you maximize the seeking process?
-We won't presume to tell you everything you need to do to find the answers you’re seeking, but we do have some suggestions that will help.
+One of God’s promises is that we will find him if we earnestly search him.
+We don’t presume to know everything you need to do to find the answers you’re searching, but we do have some suggestions that can help.

-Sometimes people claim to be seekers, but their minds are not really open to what they might discover.
-Their attitude is, “Yeah, I’ll check it out, but I know it isn’t true."
-If you begin the seeking process with that attitude, you're not exploring with an open mind.
+Sometimes we claim to be searching, but our minds are not really open to what we might discover.
+Our attitude is, “Yeah, I’ll check it out, but I know it isn’t true.”

 Being intellectually honest doesn’t mean that you turn your brain off.
 You need to evaluate different viewpoints and check out the facts for yourself.
-Being intellectually honest just means you don’t go into the seeking process with your mind already made up.
+Being intellectually honest means you don’t go into the discovery process with your mind already made up.
 It means you remain open to what you might discover that differs from your preconceptions.

 Christianity never promises a problem-free life.
 God does, however, promise his power and presence to give us the ability to cope with the various difficulties and circumstances of life.
 So, two good questions to ask yourself are, What am I looking for?
 And what does God offer?

-Many seekers say they have intellectual difficulty with Christianity, when in fact they are not willing to give up some activity they know is offensive to God.
+Many people have claim an intellectual difficulty with Christianity, when reality is they are not willing to give up some activity that is offensive to God.
 That’s like saying “I want you to move into my house, but you can’t rearrange any of the furniture.”
 You need to understand that God is not just an idea.
 Christianity is not just a “belief system” that will enhance your life.
 God wants to be a powerful presence in your life.
 That means he will change you from the inside out.
 God loves you and will accept you just the way you are, but he loves you too much to let you stay that way.
 He wants to make you into what he wants you to be.

 Once you’ve made sure you’re being intellectually honest, and you’ve got a handle on what’s fair to expect, and you’re willing to let God change you however he wants to, the time has come to begin your search in earnest.